-All foreign nationals wishing to come to France must be able to present at the border the legal proofs relating to the object of the stay, the means of existence and the conditions of lodging.
+All foreign nationals wishing to come to France or one of the French Overseas Territories must be able to present at the border the legal proofs relating to the object of the stay, the means of existence and the conditions of lodging.

 In some cases, a visa is required.
-It must be requested before departure to the French consular services.
+It must be requested before departure at the French consular services.

 Do you need a visa?

 To find out if you need a visa, to obtain information on how to apply, and to download the forms, consult the file "Coming to France" on the website of the Ministry of Foreign Affairs